-- 1. Set the AuthMech configuration key for the DSN to 2 - 2.
-Set the UID key to an appropriate user for accessing the Impala server.
+- 1. Set the AuthMech connection attribute to 2 - 2.
+Set the UID attribute to an appropriate user name for accessing the Impala server. - 3.
+Optionally, set the TSaslTransportBufSize attribute to the number of bytes to reserve in memory for buffering unencrypted data from the network.

-Using SASL User Name and Password
+Using User Name and Password